FriendsOfCake/bootstrap-ui/README.md

     ```

     This will rewrite your `src/View/AppView` like described in [AppView Setup](#appview-setup).

 3. Bootstrap UI has it's own layouts.
 You can install them using the `copy_layouts` command or do the changes like mentioned in [BootstrapUI Layout](#bootstrapui-layout) section:

     ```
     bin/cake bootstrap copy_layouts
     ```
-    This will copy three sample layouts: `cover.ctp`, `dashboard.ctp` and `signin.ctp` to your app's `src/templates/layout/TwitterBootstrap`.
+    This will copy three sample layouts: `cover.php`, `dashboard.php` and `signin.php` to your app's `src/templates/layout/TwitterBootstrap`.

 ### Installing manually